babel/website/website/blog/2019-07-02-the-babel-podcast.md

 - Related tooling: CSSX, PostCSS
 - Babel integrations (things that use Babel as infrastructure): Jest/Next.js/Parcel/CRA

-### Language Standards/TC39 **Topics**
+### Language Standards/TC39 Topics

-- **Language Standards**: People tend to think “ivory tower”, so it could be interesting to speak with folks on TC39 to better explain how things are done, how to get involved, and what can change.
+- Speak with folks on TC39 to explain how things are done, how to get involved, and what can change.
     - On Babel as a test bed for new features
     - How does it differ from other language standards like C or browser APIs?
-    - How has the committee grown over time in the mix of people: language designers, implementors, practioners, educators?
     - History of a specific feature: how does it get finalized?
     - What’s a meeting like: who goes, how it is organized?
 Is there much arguing or voting?
     - How has decision making evolved over time? (the Staging process)